-miling Lawyer's House.
+Isidere Bourassa Accused of Dynamiling Lawyer's House.

 Sudbury despatch: The trial of Isidore Bourassa, for attempting to murder F. F. Lemieux, ex Mayor of Sudbury, mining recorder and Local Master in the High Court is in progress ni the Assize Coutr.
-On the morning of July 3, 1908, between 2 and 3 o'clock, a portion of Mr. Lemieux's residence was wrecked and the family were in grave danger.
+On the morning of July 3, 1908, between 2 and 3 o'clock,/a portion of Mr. Lemieux's residence was wrecked and the family were in grave danger.
 In December, 1907, Bourassa was defendant in a Division Court action, and CLEVER SWINDLERS FORGE Mr. Lemieux was solicitor for the plaintiff.
 Judgment for about \$70 was secured, and a bailiff seized Bourassa's chattels in default.
 Bourassa was suspected of dynamiting the residence, but denied it to Inspector Reburn, who took charge of the case.
 About the end of July, 1909, a witness named Boufard worked for Bourassa on his farm.
 Bourassa, according to Boufard's story, said he was the cause of the dynamiting and wanted to kill Mr. Lemieux.
-A search warrant rein the east by some ingenious swindler vealed lynamite on the farm of Bourassa, hidden under sheets of birch bark, which the witness said Bourassa told him was the balance of a box from which the explosive had been In the Assize Court this morning the Grand Jury returned a true bill for murder against James Robinson found against Robinson for the murder of the infant of his daughter Jessie, on the 27th day of March, 1908.
-Justice Magee will hold a special sitting of the Assize Court on the 28th day of October, as the defence was not in a position to proceed, and the nine other indictments will also stand against him until that date.
-FIGHT EXTRADITION.
-Russell Will Not Come to Toronto Without Struggle.
-Cleveland, Ohio, Sept.
-27.-The hearing of William Lockhart Russell, of Lima, wanted in Toronto on charges of fraud, will take place here en October 5, United States Commissioner Walther being threatened with diphtheria and unable to take up the case for two weeks at least.
-Russell and his wife came here with attorneys ready for the hearing, and the on man says he will fight extradition with all his ability.
-A man who said he was from Lima called to see the Russells after they had left the court room.
-He refused to give his name, but said he wanted to offer any TO DISPROVE COOK CLAIMS.
+A search warrant revealed lynamite on the farm of Bourassa, hidden under sheets of birch bark, which the witness said Bourassa told him was the balance of a box from which the explosive had been taken for the Lemieux wreck.
+In the Assize Court this morning the Grand Jury returned a true bill He gave large orders for goods to be de-livered to the firm and then cashed the firm's cheques, on the ground that he 23rd day of March, 1908.
+No bill was needed the money for expenses.
+The found against Robinson for the murder of the infant of his daughter Jessie, on the 27th day of March, 1908 Justice Mages will hold a special sitting of the Assize Court on the 28th day of October, as the defence was not in a position to proceed, and the nine other indictments will also stand against him until that date.